 Other possible side effects of Odefsey include:

-- Changes in liver enzyme levels in the blood.
+- Changes in liver levels in the blood.

 - New or worsening kidney problems, including kidney failure.